A short list of Amazon’s best books about debt relief, credit repair, and increasing your credit score

 How Much Does it Cost to Repair Your Credit?

-There are plenty of credit repair services but it shouldn’t cost you more than the price of a book to repair your score.
-Yeah, it’s nice to have someone do everything for you but these steps don’t take more than a few minutes or a few hours at the most.
+There are plenty of credit repair services, but it shouldn’t cost you more than the price of a book to repair your score.
+Yeah, it’s nice to have someone do everything for you, but these steps don’t take more than a few minutes or hours.

 Read the Entire Understanding Credit Score Series

 - Is 602 a Good Credit Score?